Our annual countdown of the people, music, ideas, and news that impacted the year. In this round: Zoom, Fairplay, and not-so fair play…

 #11 Jessica Weber / Fairplay

 Jessica Weber’s co-sign is an independent firm for artists, labels, and brands in need of promotion, development & marketing.
 Long part of the NON-COMM community, co-sign is most often championing artists whose careers are either nascent or tip-toe on the fringes of traditional formats.
 After the murder of George Floyd, Weber took on another project – a weekly gathering of radio and music industry persons of color, and their allies, who brainstorm ways to keep conversations about racial equality and DEI alive.
-Ultimately adopting the name Fairplay, the group has led initiatives including a “Say Their Names” campaign, a get-out-the-vote campaign, and diversification of playlists.
+Ultimately adopting the name Fairplay, the group has led initiatives that include a “Say Their Names” campaign, a get-out-the-vote campaign, and one focused on the diversification of playlists.
 Kudos to all who take the time to participate and lend support.

 #10 Not So Fair Play